RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

     "cannotStartTalkOutstanding" : {
       "English" : "Sorry, but I cannot talk to you about anything else while there is an outstanding question.
 Send <i>/repeat</i> to see the question again.", "Deutsch" : "Entschuldigung, ich kann nicht mit Ihnen über sonst etwas reden, wenn eine Frage aussteht.
 Senden Sie <i>/repeat</i>, um die Frage wieder abzurufen."
+    },
+    "notAuthorized": {
+      "English" : "You are not authorized to do that now!", "Deutsch" : "Sie sind nicht befugt, das jetzt zu machen!"
     }
   }
 }
 ```

 That's a big object!
-Another reason why the experimenter configuration file tends to get long.
+This is another reason why the experimenter configuration file tends to get long.

 To include this in the experimenter configuration file, all you need to do is add this object to the `phrases` field at the first level of the experimenter JSON object, like so: